Out of State Licensure

 - Apply for a four-year resident educator license if you have less than three years of out of state teaching experience under a standard teaching license (experience verification not required).

-- Apply for a five-year professional teaching license if you have three or more years of out of state teaching experience under a standard teaching license (experience verification required).
+- Apply for a five-year professional teaching license if you have three or more years of out of state teaching experience under a standard teaching license (experience verification required, including work experience verification letters and previously held teaching licenses).

 Are you applying for an initial Ohio administrator license?